 If you’re dreading entering your garden shed after a long winter season, you’re not alone.
-That’s why we’ve come up with a game plan to help you organize your garden shed so you can get to planting seeds and creating your very own outdoor oasis!
+That’s why we’ve come up with a game plan to help with your garden shed organization so you can get to planting seeds and creating your very own outdoor oasis!

 Step 1: Remove Your Items From Your Garden Shed